doitintl/doit-composer-airflow-training/README.md

 ## Contribution

-If you'd like get involved, either fixing a grammar mistake or adding a new chapter, just send a pull request!
+If you'd like to get involved, either fixing a grammar mistake or adding a new chapter, just send a pull request!